 - The lesser maneuverable aircraft has right of way (Balloon vs Plane, Glider vs Helicopter etc)

-- The aircraft on the right has right of way
+- The aircraft on the right has the right of way

 - When approaching head-on, both aircraft turn to the right